Emilio Giuseppe Dossena: Exhibits

+Reception

 Mario Albertazzi, the Il Progresso Italo-Americano art critic, added: "Brilliant colorist, he brings to his canvas the light of nature and the joy of life.
 His works…are rich in density and at the same time buoyant, restless and gentle as a delicate caress…"

-After eight years he returned to Italy, and devoted his time exclusively to painting.
+After eight years he returned to Italy and devoted his time exclusively to painting.
 He regained his impressionistic tendencies, although with a more aggressive chromatic handling.